 No one wants to imagine that their child might be born with a brain injury, but the reality is that cerebral palsy (CP) occurs in 2 of 1,000 full term births, and among premature births it is 10 times more common at 2 in 100 premies or 2% have cerebral palsy.
 Another relatively prevalent condition that may benefit from trials of cord blood therapy is autism spectrum disorders (ASD), which impact 1 in 44 US children as of 2018.
 As a public service, we have made available for download a spreadsheet of all clinical trials treating CP or ASD with cell therapy that were registered worldwide from 2017 to 2021.

-Resource: Please see our page about Cord Blood Odds of Use, which gives specific numbers and has many references.
+Please see our page Cord Blood Odds of Use, which gives numbers and has many references.

-Parents contract with family cord blood banks to provide the services of cord blood collection, stem cell isolation, and preservation.
-Coverage for therapy-related costs is not the responsibility of the cord blood bank.
+In general, NO. The obligation of family banks is to store the cord blood.
+The contract between the parents and the bank does not cover the costs of therapy.
 In some countries the costs of a cord blood transplant are covered by the national health service.
-If you live in a country where these treatments are not free or would like to have the option to have them done abroad, we recommend searching for a bank that has an insurance partner providing cord blood insurance, or else you can purchase a separate insurance policy for this coverage.
+If you live in a country where these treatments are not free or would like to have the option to have them done abroad, we recommend searching for a bank that has an insurance partner providing cord blood insurance, or perhaps you can purchase a separate insurance policy for this coverage.

 The term "cord tissue" refers to the rest of the umbilical cord, other than the blood.
 A normal umbilical cord contains two arteries, one vein, an outer skin, and it is filled with a gelatinous material called Wharton’s Jelly.
 Umbilical cords can vary widely in length, but the average cord is about 61 cm (24 inches) long and weighs 40 gm.